theoh-io/Loomo_app_ADP/README.md

 The official Loomo JAVA SDK is targeting Android developers (https://developer.segwayrobotics.com/), which is not friendly to robotics developer that works with C++ or ROS.
 This kit builds a bridge between JAVA SDK and C++ interfaces (nienbot_algo::RawData, nienbot_algo::AlgoBase, etc..).

 It uses Socket Communication protocol to share information with Server.

+### Information Displayed on the screen

+* Top Left button: Turn on the App
+* A Button: Activate Head Tracking
+* B Button: Activate Head + Wheel Tracking
+* Start/Stop Algo
+* Text displayed:
+    * V/W for linear and angular velocity commands received from server.
+    * Depth/Angle: Relative Position of theTarget

 ## Communications Summary
     - Loomo --> Server